 - State Council's policies in respect of finding both operating expenses and capital expenditure from the sources available to it (S102(1)); and - Show that Council has determined its overall funding needs by identifying the most appropriate source(s) of funds to be used for each activity (S101(3)).

-The Revenue and financing policy can be found on pages 119 - 127 of the Long Term Plan 2024-34 and is available on our website.
+The Revenue and financing policy is available on our website.

-There has been no change in the policy adopted as part of the Long term Plan 2024-34.
+There has been no change in the policy adopted as part of the 2024-34 Long term Plan.